OCA/account-payment/account_payment_return/README.rst

 Go to Accounting > Customers > Customer Payment Returns, and create a new record, register on each line a paid (reconciled) receivable journal item, and input the amount that is going to be returned.

+Another option to fill info is setting references and click match button to find matches with invoices, move lines or moves.
+This functionality is extended by other modules as *account_payment_return_import_sepa_pain*

 Next, press button "Confirm" to create a new move line that removes the balance from the bank journal and reconcile items together to show payment